awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-globalreplicationgroup-globalreplicationgroupmember.md

 # AWS::ElastiCache::GlobalReplicationGroup GlobalReplicationGroupMember<a name="aws-properties-elasticache-globalreplicationgroup-globalreplicationgroupmember"></a>

 A member of a Global datastore\.
-It contains the Replication Group Id, the AWS region and the role of the replication group\.
+It contains the Replication Group Id, the Amazon region and the role of the replication group\.

 ## Syntax<a name="aws-properties-elasticache-globalreplicationgroup-globalreplicationgroupmember-syntax"></a>